anmaurer/ProjectBotany563/notebook-log.md

 conda install -c bioconda mrbayes
 ```
 ### Create a mrbayes block in a separate text file called mbblock.txt
-#### This is the tutorial MrBayes Block!!
-Check to see if your data requires a different block

 ```
 begin mrbayes;